What Are the 7 Ancient Wonders of the World

 Whilst the location of the gardens has never been discovered which has left many to believe that the wonder was purely mythical.
-Many however, believe that the gardens were built by the great King Nebuchadnezzer II sometime around 600 BC.
-The gardens are believed to have been in present-day Hillah in Iraq which was the center of ancient Babylon, it is thought that they were tiered gardens which ascended and gave the impression that they were hanging out from the mountain.
+Many, however, believe that the gardens were built by the great King Nebuchadnezzer II sometime around 600 BC.
+The gardens are believed to have been in present-day Hillah in Iraq which was the centre of ancient Babylon, it is thought that they were tiered gardens which ascended and gave the impression that they were hanging out from the mountain.

 Temple of Artemis at Ephesus

 Despite being re-built no less than 3 times, the majestic temple at Ephesus that was built in dedication to the Greek god Artemis.
 So grand was the temple that the list maker of the Seven Wonders of the World, poet, Antipater of Sidon mused “When I saw the house of Artemis that mounted to the clouds, those other marvels lost their brilliancy, and I said, ‘Lo, apart from Olympus, the Sun never looked on aught so grand” The impressive temple stood until around 401 AD when it was destroyed by a Goth raid.
 You can still see fragments of the temple which are situated in the British Museum and the site, in modern day Turkey can still be visited too.

 In 435 BC, sculptor Phidias created this huge seated sculpture of the God Zeus, outside the temple dedicated to the same God.
 Made with wood, ivory plates, gold panels and precious stones, the stature was so impressive that Caligula requested that it be shipped to Rome after conquering.
 The temple burnt down in 425 and unfortunately, the statue went with it.